tonyngmk/iFairScrape/README.md

 ### Description

-Do you often feel that the accumulated time spent downloading files from Blackboard wastes too much of your productive time?

-Scrape these files programmatically instead!
+Do you ever feel you can better spend the accumulated downloading each file from Blackboard?
+Well, scrape these files programmatically instead!

 *Peek at interface of Selenium:*
 ![Edit the system environment variables](./images/blackboard.gif )